 Therefore, the question remains: If you’re in your 50’s or 60’s and short on retirement savings, how do we make the most of it?
 How can we stretch those dollars to give you the best and most reliable outcome possible?

-In this post, we’re going to thoroughly explore our options and see how we can retire on $500,000 nest egg.
+In this post, we’re going to thoroughly explore your options and see how we can retire on a $500,000 nest egg.
 (Note that you can still follow along and re-work the examples if you’ve got other levels of savings.
 The logic behind the strategies will still apply.)

 1- Lifestyle Moderation

 First things first, if you’re going to have any chance of success with retiring on just $500K, then you’re going to need to really concentrate on making some lifestyle changes.
 Mainly: Exercising a strong sense of moderation when it comes to your spending.

 Let me be blunt: Nothing in the strategies we’re going to suggest will produce anything close to the type of glamorous lifestyle, you might see in magazines or the latest episode of Beach Front Living.
 These things portray lifestyles that a majority of the population will unfortunately never achieve.
 So do yourself a favor – ignore them.

 Those people who have retired on less than $1 million have been able to do so because they learned how to budget and become very careful with their spending.
 Just like someone who is on a diet and counting every calorie, they applied this same line of thinking to their finances and will make every dollar count as well.